 Little confused?
 We understand.

-There’s an overwhelming amount of traveler advice out there — especially when planning a vacation to another country.
+There’s an overwhelming amount of traveler advice out there — especially when planning a vacation to another country, but having all that info in front of you doesn’t necessarily mean that it’s easy to comprehend.

 Minimum age for all drivers is 18 years.
 We have no set maximum age for senior drivers; as long as you are in good health and confident driving in a foreign country, then go for it!

-However if you, or any authorized drivers, are between 18 and 21 years old, the Basic Collision Damage Waiver (CDW) deductible is doubled ($1,950) and the Full CDW (zero deductible) option is unavailable.
-Return To Contents
+However if you, or any authorized drivers, are between 18 and 20 years old, the Basic Collision Damage Waiver (CDW) deductible is doubled ($1,500) and the Full CDW (zero deductible) option is unavailable.

 Vehicles in Costa Rica are more expensive than most other industrialized countries due to the high import tariffs.
 As such, rental deposits may seem higher.